-New Jersey State Quarters were released on May 17, 1999 as the third coin in the 50 State Quarter Program.
+New Jersey State Quarters (Buy on eBay) were released on May 17, 1999 as the third coin in the 50 State Quarter Program.
 New Jersey’s original Statehood date was December 18, 1787.

 The reverse design features George Washington crossing the Delaware River.
 The inscriptions include the State name, Statehood date, mintage date, “E Pluribus Unum,” and “Crossroads of the Revolution.”
 The coin’s reverse was designed and engraved by Alfred Maletsky.